 I’m going to get published.
 I’m going to find an agent.
 Where are you?
 Why is it taking so long?

-THE VOODOO HILL EXPLORER CLUB is a rich blend of STAND BY ME, the Netflix series STRANGER THINGS, and ANNE OF GREEN GABLES.
-The commercial fiction work would be found in the adult section of a book store and is 89,000 words.
+The Voodoo Hill Explorer Club is a rich blend of STAND BY ME, the Netflix series STRANGER THINGS, and ANNE OF GREEN GABLES.
+The commercial fiction work would be found in the adult section of a bookstore and is 89,000 words.
+(Anne of Green Gables is an affiliate link, where if you make a purchase of the book series from Amazon, in turn, I may make a small commission on the sale at no additional cost to you.)

 In 1977, four teen boys on an Air Force base in Upper Michigan, led by KIRK CARSON, build a tree house near the secret hideaway of a Russian spy.